ContentChef/contentchef-go/README.md

 }
 ```

-So, if you want to acheive polymorphic beaviour you can define an interface like this
+So, if you want to achieve polymorphic behavior you can define an interface like this

 ```go
 type Channel interface {